 The City currently follows this policy.
-A comprehensive rate study for the Water Fund was completed in 2019.
-The most recent rate study for the Sewer fund was completed in 201622.
-A comprehensive rate study was completed for the Electric Utility in 2021.
+A comprehensive rate study for the Water Fund was completed in 201924.
+The most recent rate study for the Sewer fund was completed in 2022.
+A comprehensive rate study was completed for the Electric Utility in 20213.
 The Electric Community Investment Fee Fund rate study was completed in 2021.
 The most recent rate study for the Broadband Utility was in 2014.
+The Broadband Utility reviews competitive pricing each quarter.
 The most recent rate study for the Storm Drainage Fund was completed in 2021.
-A comprehensive rate study was completed in 2021.
-A comprehensive rate study was completed in 2016 for the Storm Drainage Fund was completed in 2021.
 A comprehensive rate study was completed in 2016 for the Sanitation Fund.